micheleorsi/datavisualization/installation-watt/README.md

 Make targets
 ------------
-In order to see the datavisualization you need three file:
+In order to see the datavisualization you need three files:
 * output/ca.topo.json
 * output/trend2007.csv
 * output/trend2012.csv